JCAdkins/REST/twitter/README.md

 ```

 ### `POST    tweets`
 Creates a new simple tweet, with the author set to the user identified by the credentials in the request body.
-If the given credentials do not match an active user in the database, an error should be sent in lieu of a response.
+If the given credentials do not match an active user in the database, an error will be sent in lieu of a response.

-The response should contain the newly-created tweet.

-Because this always creates a simple tweet, it must have a `content` property and may not have `inReplyTo` or `repostOf` properties.
+Because this always creates a simple tweet, it must have a `content` property.

-**IMPORTANT:** when a tweet with `content` is created, the server must process the tweet's content for `@{username}` mentions and `#{hashtag}` tags.
-There is no way to create hashtags or create mentions from the API, so this must be handled automatically!

 #### Request
 ```javascript